Anne Brontë: A book of poems

 The Brontës were at home with their father during the summer of 1845.
 None had any immediate prospect of employment.
 Charlotte found Emily's poems, which had been shared only with Anne.
 Charlotte said that they should be published.
 Anne showed her own poems to Charlotte, and Charlotte "thought that these verses too had a sweet sincere pathos of their own".
-The sisters eventually reached an agreement.
+Encuraged by Charlotte, the sisters agreed to have the poems published.
 They told nobody what they were doing.
-With the money from Elizabeth Branwell they paid for publication of a collection of poems, 21 from Anne and 21 from Emily and 19 from Charlotte.
+With the money from Elizabeth Branwell they paid for publication of a collection of poems, 21 from Anne, 21 from Emily and 19 from Charlotte.

 The book was published under pen names which retained their initials but concealed their sex.
 Anne's pseudonym was Acton Bell.
 Poems by Currer, Ellis, and Acton Bell was available for sale in May 1846.
 The cost of publication was 31 pounds and 10 shillings, about three-quarters of Anne's salary at Thorp Green.
 On 7 May 1846 the first three copies were delivered to Haworth Parsonage.
 The book achieved three somewhat favourable reviews, but was a commercial failure, with only two copies sold in the first year.
 Anne nonetheless found a market for her later poetry.
 The Leeds Intelligencer and Fraser's Magazine published her poem The Narrow Way under her pseudonym in December 1848.
 Four months earlier, Fraser's Magazine had published her poem The Three Guides.

 Novels

 Agnes Grey

 By July 1846 a package containing the manuscripts of each sister's first novel was making the rounds of London publishers.
 Charlotte had written The Professor, Emily had written Wuthering Heights, and Anne had written Agnes Grey.

-After some rejections Wuthering Heights and Agnes Grey were accepted by the publisher Thomas Cautley Newby.
+After some rejections, Wuthering Heights and Agnes Grey were accepted by the publisher Thomas Cautley Newby.
 The Professor was rejected.
-It was not long before Charlotte had completed her second novel, Jane Eyre.
-Jane Eyre was accepted immediately by Smith, Elder & Co.
-It was the first published of the sisters' novels, and an immediate and resounding success.
+However, Charlotte's second novel, Jane Eyre, was accepted immediately by Smith, Elder & Co.
+It was the first of the sisters' novels to be published, and it was a resounding success.
 Meanwhile, Anne and Emily's novels "lingered in the press".
 Anne and Emily were obliged to pay fifty pounds to help meet their publishing costs.
 Their publisher was galvanised by the success of Jane Eyre and published Wuthering Heights and Agnes Grey together in December 1847.
 They sold well, but Agnes Grey was outshone by Emily's more dramatic Wuthering Heights.